K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 ### <div id='17'></div> 2.5.3 VCAP_SERVICES Environment Setting Information

-In order to obtain access information for each service to which an application deployed on the PaaS-TA platform is bound, the information may be obtained by reading the VCAP_SERVICES envionment setting information registered for each application.
+To obtain access information for each service to which an application deployed on the PaaS-TA platform is bound, the information may be obtained by reading the VCAP_SERVICES environment setting information registered for each application.

 #### 1. Application environment information of PaaS-TA platform
 -   When the service is bound, the configuration information in JSON format is registered for each application.